Some Background on Hip Bursitis

 As you can hopefully appreciate, without treating the low back we might be missing the root cause in favor of more obvious symptoms.

-Traditional treatment for hip bursitis usually consists of a mixture of medical and Physical Therapy approaches depending on the severity and duration of symptoms:
+Traditional treatment for hip bursitis usually consists of a mixture of medical and Physiotherapy approaches depending on the severity and duration of symptoms:

-And what I'd like to point out a little lower is that many of these ideas should now be considered outdated and lacking perspective.
+And what I'd like to point out a little later is that some of these ideas are now potentially a little outdated and lacking in perspective.

 For persistent or severe hip bursitis pain we often default to the following: